From bills to working relationships, Acuitas Principal Sarah Hubbard discusses what to expect from the 100th Legislature

 But what should we expect from this new group?
 Republicans, who were very comfortable in their majority in the 99th Legislature, may find more difficulty with the slight rise in Democratic seats.
 We sat down with Acuitas Principal, Sarah Hubbard, to pick her brain about what she expects from the historic 100th Legislature.

 Q: Thanks for sitting down and chatting with us today, Sarah.
-I’m going to get right into it and kick things off by asking: How will the historic 100th Legislature be different from the 99th?
+I’m going to get right into it and ask, how will the historic 100th Legislature be different from the 99th?

 Sarah: I think it will be different from the 99th in that the Republicans don’t have as big of a majority and they are working with a Democratic governor.
 By design, every bill they pass that they expect to be signed by the governor will have to have bipartisan support.
 In the last session, Republicans could pass bills with just Republican votes and have a pretty high level of confidence that the Republican governor will enact them into law.
 Things will be different now.
 I also think the fact that we have so many new members will have a significant impact on the educational process and the need for stakeholders to really engage with the Legislature on issues.